exyte/ScalingHeaderScrollView/README.md

 ## Examples

-To try ScalingHeaderScrollView examples:
+To try the ScalingHeaderScrollView examples:
 - Clone the repo `https://github.com/exyte/ScalingHeaderScrollView.git`
-- Open terminal and run `cd <ScalingHeaderScrollViewRepo>/Example/`
-- Run `pod install` to install all dependencies
-- Run open `Example.xcworkspace/` to open project in the Xcode
+- Open `ScalingHeaderScrollViewExample.xcodeproj` in the Xcode
 - Try it!

 ## Installation